Gonadotropin-inhibitory hormone

-Gonadotropin-inhibitory hormone (GnIH) is a RFamide-related peptide coded by the NPVF gene in mammals.
+Gonadotropin-inhibitory hormone (GnIH), also known as Neuropeptide VF (NPVF) or RFRP-3, is a RFamide-related peptide coded by the NPVF gene in mammals.

 Discovery

 GnIH was discovered in 2000.
 It is an RFamide peptide that significantly reduced luteinizing hormone release in Coturnix Japonica (Japanese quail).
 This peptide emerged as the first tropic hormone known to inhibit gonadotropin secretion in the hypothalamic-pituitary-gonadal axis of vertebrates.
 Subsequent research identified GnIH peptide homologs in variety of mammals, including humans.

 Structure

 GnIH is a neurohormone classified as an RFamide (RFa) or RFamide-related peptide (RFRP), coded by the NPVF gene in mammals.
 The complete amino acid sequence varies by species, but all RFa and RFRP peptides contain an arginine-phenylalanine-amine sequence at the C-terminal.
 This is seen in both Coturnix Japonica GnIH RFa (Ser-Ile-Lys-Pro-Ser-Ala-Tyr-Leu-Pro-Leu-Arg-Phe-NH2), and the human homolog, RFRP-3 (Val-Pro-Asp-Leu-Pro-Glu-Arg-Phe-NH2).